JEFH507/org-chart-goose-orchestrator/Demo/Demo Archive/DEMO_GUIDE.md

 3. Show success: "✅ Configs pushed successfully: 3 instances updated"

 **Explain What Happens:**
-- Updated profiles pushed to all Goose instances
+- Updated profiles pushed to all goose instances
 - Privacy Guard proxies updated with new settings
 - Users get latest configuration on next session
 - No manual restart required